Tractor Trailer Accidents Are Devastating

 Truck Accident: Talk to a Lawyer First!

 If you’ve been injured in an accident with a large truck or tractor trailer, you might be contacted by the trucking company’s insurance representative very quickly.
-Sometimes, insurance companies will try to call you as soon as the day after the accident.
+Sometimes, insurance companies for the trucking company will try to call injured parties as soon as the day after truck accidents.
 Before you talk to any insurance company, you should get the advice of an experienced truck accident lawyer.
 Most lawyers will give you a free consultation to talk about what you might be entitled to receive.
 At the Ritchie Law Firm, you can talk to an experienced tractor trailer accident lawyer for free . . .
 NO STRINGS ATTACHED!!

-Whether the insurance company contacts you quickly or not, the faster you seek legal advice from a lawyer who knows truck accidents, the better.
+Whether the insurance company contacts you quickly or not, the faster you seek legal advice from a truck accident lawyer, the better.
 With a tractor trailer crash, prompt investigation is critical to successfully recovering money damages in your case.
 See our article, “Tractor Trailer Accident?
 Who’s Responsible?”
-Because accidents involving tractor trailers are devastating, making sure that things like skid mark measurements and impact marks are preserved are often essential to a good recovery.
+Because truck accidents are devastating, making sure that things like skid mark measurements and impact marks are preserved are often essential to a good recovery.

 Experienced Tractor Trailer Accident Lawyers

 The five lawyers at the Ritchie Law Firm have more 145 years of combined experienced handling truck accident cases.
 See our tractor trailer accident Case Results here.
 Throughout the nearly half century history of the Ritchie Law Firm, our lawyers have handled thousands of devastating crash cases involving serious and complex injuries such as spinal cord injuries, traumatic brain injuries, internal organ damage, multiple bone fractures, and even death.

-You should not have to bear the financial burden of a wreck that was caused by a negligent truck driver.
-Accidents involving tractor trailers are devastating.
+You should not have to bear the financial burden of truck accidents caused by negligent truck drivers.
+Truck accidents are devastating.
 At the Ritchie Law Firm, we can help you hold the other driver accountable and help you get the compensation you need to pay your bills and recover.

 Talk with a Virginia and West Virginia Accident Lawyer